GherghelasAlexandru/who-wants-to-be-a-millionaire-design-patterns/README.md

 ## Design Patterns used
 Since design patterns are the typical solution to commonly occurring problems in software design, we will make use of the following patterns for a good and an efficient development.
 #### Factory method
 – The class Lifeline will be an interface which is common to all objects that can be implemented by it.
+These classes are FiftyFify, JumpQuestion and DoubleDip.
 #### Template
 – The game will be structured in levels starting with a lower’s difficulty level for the first question following with questions with a higher difficulty than the previous.
 There will be 4 different levels: Low, Easy, Medium, High.
 So basically, the Level class will be the “skeleton” and the Low, Easy, Medium, and High will override the methods without changing its structure.
 #### Strategy
 – We implemented the strategy pattern for the payment system.
 If the player manages to secure one of the checkpoints and had money to receive, 2 strategies will be provided.
 One of them is to get the money via credit card and the second one is to receive a check.
 The player gets to choose one of them at the end of the game.
 #### State
-– To implement the state design pattern, we crated a State interface to define some actions and then concrete classes that represent various states and a context object whose behavior varies as its state object changes.
+– To implement the state design pattern, we created a State interface to define different states that the game can be in and then concrete classes Choosing State, Playing State and Game Over State that represent the states.
+The Context object whose behavior varies as its state of the game will change.

 ## UML
 ![UML diagram](UML.png)